BruOp/personal-website/content/blog/exposure/index.md

 ---
-title: Tone Mapping using a Luminance Histogram
+title: Automatic Exposure using a Luminance Histogram
 date: "2019-03-28T22:12:03.284Z"
 description: A guide to adding tone mapping to your physically based renderer
 ---

+_This is part one of two on tone mapping.
+The other part can be found [here](/tonemapping)_

 ## Introduction

 Recently, I've been building a small renderer using the cross-platform rendering library [bgfx](https://github.com/bkaradzic/bgfx) as a learning exercise.
-To start, I decided to load in some [glTF]() models and write a basic PBR shader using the Cook-Torrance model described in the [glTF specification]().
+To start, I decided to load in some [glTF](https://github.com/KhronosGroup/glTF-Sample-Models) models and write a basic PBR shader using the Cook-Torrance model described in the [glTF specification](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md).
 The implementation is incomplete and it renders the material using only punctual lights.
 It's a single vertex + fragment shader.
-I loaded up the [FlightHelmet]() model, added two lights on each side, started up my program and saw this:
+I loaded up the `FlightHelmet` model, added two lights on each side, started up my program and saw this:

 [IMAGE OF SHIT LDR IMAGE]